sablier-labs/docs/docs/contracts/v2/reference/core/types/library.LockupLinear.md

 ```

 ### Stream

-Lockup linear stream struct used in the {SablierV2LockupLinear} contract.
+Linear lockup stream struct.

-*The fields are arranged like this to save gas via tight variable packing.*
+_The fields are arranged like this to save gas via tight variable packing._

 ```solidity
 struct Stream {